-In the event of a 'tie-break' situation we will first apply distance from school (Nodal 1) to decide who has priority under criteria 3-6.
+In the event of a 'tie-break' situation we will first apply distance from Ramsgate Arts Primary School (Nodal 1) to decide who has priority under criteria 3-6.
 If we are unable to establish who lives closer to the school we would use a method of random selection, this would take the form where all names which have equal eligibility will be issued a number and drawn randomly to decide which child should be given the place.
 This process will be undertaken by the local authority (or another body unconnected with the Academy Trust).

-Withdrawal of Places
+Withdrawal of places